 In this blog post, we delve into the intricacies in the coffee supply chain and explore how measuring and reducing the carbon footprint can pave way for a more sustainable and eco-friendlier cup of joe.
 Embark on this journey through the fascinating world of coffee and discover steps to make your sip a little more greener.

 Globally around 9.5 billion kg of coffee is produced annually, with a trade value of US$30.9 billion.
 The coffee demand is expected to triple production by 2050 increasing pressure on forests and other habitats.

 Coffee is produced in more than 50 developing countries in Africa, Asia, and Latin America.
 It is a source of income for about 25 million farmers worldwide.
-The initial production of coffee beans through farming, processing, and collecting is labor-intensive while the roasting and branding are capital intensive.
+The initial production of coffee beans through farming, processing, and collecting is labour-intensive while the roasting and branding are capital intensive.

 The coffee value chain is made up of these phases, Cultivation, Processing, Roasting, and Consumption.
 Each of these stages has environmental, social, economic, and governance issues that influence the sustainability of the extracted green beans.

 Do you know that climate has a great impact on coffee like other agricultural goods?

 Contributing to the share of its carbon emissions, it has affected the landscape of coffee production.
 More than 60 % of coffee species are at risk of extinction as a result of climate change.
 Switching the export of coffee from cargo ship to freight flight increases the carbon footprint of coffee by 70 %.
 Coffee farming and processing make up 68% of coffee’s climate impact.